Table of Contents Show

-No matter who you are the mortgage approval process is the same for everyone.
-Once you’ve agreed with a seller on a sales contract for a home and all due diligence has been completed, things move to the lender for the underwriting process.
+No matter who you are, the mortgage approval process is the same.
+Once you’ve agreed with a seller on a sales contract for a home and due diligence has been completed, things move to the lender for the mortgage underwriting process.
 This is when a hard look at your finances to determine if you qualify for a loan.

-What is the underwriting process?
+What is the Mortgage underwriting process?What is the Mortgage underwriting process?

-Most of the mortgage process is relatively transparent but underwriting will take place behind closed doors.
-It will be handled by someone behind the lender, known as an underwriter, who will send requests for more paperwork or further explanations.
-Depending on the lender, the underwriter may be part of an in-house writing team or part of a separate processing/underwriting company which your lender outsources to.
+The mortgage process is relatively transparent, but underwriting will occur behind closed doors.
+It will be handled by someone behind the lender, an underwriter, who will send requests for more paperwork or further explanations.
+Depending on the lender, the underwriter may be part of an in-house writing team or a separate processing/underwriting company that your lender outsources to.

-What do underwriters look for?
+What do underwriters consider?What do underwriters consider?

-What they’re looking for is any discrepancies in your financial history.
-To do this they’ll need a list of documents which will be outlined by your loan officer.
-The specific documents you’ll need vary depending on the loan you’re applying for.
+What they’re looking for are any discrepancies in your financial history.
+They’ll need a list of documents that your loan officer will outline.
+Of course, the specific documents you’ll need vary depending on your application for a loan.
 For example, FHA loans usually require more documents.
-At the very least you can expect to be asked for the following:
+But, at the very least, you can expect to be asked for the following:

-- Pay stubs from (at a minimum) the last two months of employment to see if you make enough to pay your bills
+- Pay stubs from (at a minimum) the last two months of employment to see if you make enough to pay your bills.

 - W-2 forms or tax returns from the last two years to prove you are consistent with making money